josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 <Callout>Any measurable metric will tell you the site is faster now, but it doesn't always <em>feel</em> faster, which makes for an interesting study in&nbsp;tradeoffs.</Callout>

-It's tricky to measure the Gridsome site's weight _without_ preloading, but nearly as I can tell it's somewhere around 400 kB
+It's tricky to measure the Gridsome site's weight _without_ preloading, but nearly as I can tell SvelteKit still saves me at least around 100kb.
+So it still seems like a win, even if it's one that comes with tradeoffs.

 This brings up some interesting questions about real vs. perceived performance.
 Any measurable metric will tell you the site is faster now, but it doesn't always _feel_ faster, which makes for an interesting study in tradeoffs.
 Navigating between pages is noticeably slower now.
 But on the other hand, I'm not sending the user megabytes of JavaScript they might not ever use, which users on slow connections and limited data plans likely appreciate.